ROCm/clARMOR/prereqs/README.txt

 preparing of the benchmarks for you.

-The ubuntu_fresh_install files will set up a fresh install of an Ubuntu 14.04.4 LTS with all the appropriate things needed to build and run all of the bencmarks that are discussed above.
+In addition, there are a number of scripts available to help set up OpenCL on fresh installations of your operating system.
+For example: setup_ubuntu_14.04.5_amd_catalyst.sh will set up the AMD FirePro (Catalyst) drivers on a fresh installation of Ubuntu 14.04.5 LTS, download anc configure the AMD APP SDK, and allow OpenCL applications and clARMOR to run after the next reboot.

-These files will require a number of reboots, so they are split into multiple numbered steps that should be run one after another.
+After running the setup scripts, the benchmarks should be able to cleanly install and run.

-Early in this file there is an important note for getting OpenCL to work with Ubuntu 14.04.4 while connecting over SSH.
+Early in the Ubuntu 14.04.5/Catalyst setup file there is an important note for getting OpenCL to work with Ubuntu 14.04.5 while connecting over SSH.
 It is reproduced here to make sure you read it.
 #!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 # It's highly recommended that when you perform the installation, you set up